compendio/goldbug-manual/README.md

 ![Abbildung: Anzeige von Statistiken](/images/stats.png)

-In addition to the usual user interface, GoldBug can also be installed in console form eg on a RasperryPi and retrieve the statistics overview with a corresponding command.
+In addition to the usual user interface, GoldBug can also be installed in console form e.g. on a RasperryPi and retrieve the statistics overview with a corresponding command.

 Figure: Statistics console on a Raspberry Pi